marimo-team/marimo/examples/README.md

 > [!NOTE]
 > Want to add an example to our repo?
 Submit a
 > [pull request](https://github.com/marimo-team/marimo/pulls)!
 All
-> contributions are welcome! 🙏
+> contributions are welcome; we especially welcome library developers to add
+> examples to `third_party/`.

 ## Running an example